 | ^^^^^ untested function

-This is Ori’s mandatory testing at work.
-Every function needs at least one test.
+This is Ori’s smart testing at work.
+When test enforcement is enabled, every function needs at least one test.

 Add a test for greet: